Resfusion: Denoising Diffusion Probabilistic Models for Image Restoration Based on Prior Residual Noise

-Just like the vanilla Denoising Diffusion Probabilistic Models (DDPM), \ours gradually fit $\hat{x}_{t}$ to $x_{0}$ in an autoregressive manner, implicitly reducing the residual term between ${x}_{T}$ and $x_{0}$ with resnoise.
-Since $\hat{x}_{0}$ can be cached, the process of obtaining $\hat{x}_{0}$ does not increase the training time.

-Step $T'$ is non-trivial, since $x_{T'}$ is very close to $\hat{x}_{T'}$ at step $T'$ when we defined $\hat{x}_{t}$ as \ref{eq: hat_P_x_t} with the same Gaussian noise $\epsilon$.
-We essentially quantitatively computed the accelerated step $T'$.
+Just like the vanilla DDPM, Resfusion gradually fit the current estimate $x_{t}$ to the ground truth $x_{0}$, implicitly reducing the residual term $R$ between $\hat{x}_{0}$ and $x_{0}$ with the resnoise.
+When we define $\hat{x}_{t}$ as Eq.~\eqref{eq: hat_P_x_t} with the same Gaussian noise $\epsilon$ in $x_{t}$, $\hat{x}_{T'}$ can be seen as an intermediate result in an implicit DDPM process with the input degraded image $\hat{x}_{0}$ as the target distribution.
+We essentially quantitatively computed the accelerated step $T'$, on which step $x_{T'}$ is closed to $\hat{x}_{T'}$.
 When T is large enough, the approximate equal sign will become an equal sign.
-The determination of step $T'$ corresponds to the point where the posterior probability distribution becomes indistinguishable from the prior probability distribution.
+The implicit DDPM reverse process ($\epsilon$ to $\hat{x}_{0}$) is deterministic because $\hat{x}_{0}$ is available during the inference.
+The determination of step $T'$ corresponds to the point where the posterior probability distribution (resnoise-diffusion reverse process) becomes consistent with the prior probability distribution (implicit DDPM reverse process).

-It is important to note that \ours is not limited to image segmentation.
-It can be applied to any image generation domain.
-The versatility of our framework lies in its ability to combine end-to-end models and denoising diffusion models.